Whereiswald0/SQL-project/README.md

   As a result I proposed the use of a concatenated key derived from the visit_number (which counts each session per user) and the user id (generated as ‘fullvisitorid’).
 If maintained, this key would prove useful in aggregating a user’s activity over a whole session.

-  The other main challenge encountered was the vast amount of missing data which would all for the analysis of purchases and the ability to match purchases to products in inventory.
-Because SKUs not present in the analytics, the sales denoted there are difficult to untangle.
+  The other main challenge encountered was the vast amount of missing data which prevented  the analysis of purchase patterns and the ability to match purchases to products in inventory.
+Because SKUs not present in the analytics data, the sales denoted there are difficult to untangle.
 Without SKUs the only data regarding purchases would often be units_sold and unit_price.
 This would then make it difficult to figure out if what was present in the data was a duplicate order or several different orders completed at the same time for products with identical prices.

   This also resulted in a great deal of difficulty joining the sales data from the all_sessions csv and the analytics csv, since one couldn't be sure that the data didn't already exist in one or the other table, and given the missing and duplicated information even appealing to the appearance of a positive integer in the revenue column couldn't be taken as a sign that there wasn't missing data, since often the revenue total would not be the same as the quantity multiplied by price.

-  The only other thing of note which might be called a challenge was the inconsistent product categories, which often feature extraneous and duplicated information within a single string.
+  The only other thing of note which might be called a challenge was the inconsistent naming schemes, especially with regard to product categories, which often feature extraneous and duplicated information within a single string.
 I attempted to edit these strings with a regex function, but ended up just running a cascade of REPLACE and TRIM functions through a series of temporary tables in order to tidy them.

 ## Future Goals
   The only thing that comes to mind immediately is to further divide the data into those orders which can be definitively matched with SKUs, by matching visitid, fullvisitorid and price.
 An initial attempt at this only established a handful results, with some of those possibly being in error or duplicates.